• decreaseincrease

 1-800-Quit-Now (1-800-784-8669)

 This is a phone counseling program to assist you in quitting smoking.
-This program will not conflict with other local programs and may provide extra support.
 All calls are toll-free.
-Hours of operation: 7 a.m. – 7 p.m.
-Monday – Friday and 10 a.m.– 4 p.m.
-Saturday.
-Closed on Sunday and holidays.
+Hours of operation: 8 a.m. – 4 p.m.
+Monday – Friday.
+Closed on weekends and holidays.

 Stop Smoking Course (Veterans’ Administration Medical Patients only)